Plus500 – Review Introduction

 Overall, however, traders have had a positive experience with the platform.
 They love its security features, ease of use, and straightforward pricing.

 It’s only natural for traders to wonder, “Is Plus500 legit?”
 We’re glad to say that the answer is yes.
-The broker has many security measures in place to ensure your safety.
+The broker has many security measures in place such as SSL in terms of protection against hackers.

 Most notably, each subsidiary adheres to reputable governing bodies in its respective region.
 The UK platform answers to the Financial Conduct Authority, the Cyprus platform answers to the Cyprus Securities and Exchange Commission, the Singapore platform answers to the Monetary Authority of Singapore, etc.